Is Trump's White House headed for its first shakeup?

 Oh, Canada

-At 11:25 am ET, President Trump holds a bilateral meeting with Canadian PM Justin Trudeau, and the two men hold a joint press conference at 2:00 pm ET.
+At 11:25 am ET, President Trump holds a bilateral meeting with Canadian PM Justin Trudeau, and the two will hold a joint press conference at 2:00 pm ET.

 What were other new presidents doing on February 13?